CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Example:*

 ```
-* Clears all tasks marked as done.
+Explanation: Clears all tasks marked as done.
 > clear

-* Clears all tasks with tag 'assignment'.
+Explanation: Clears all tasks with tag 'assignment'.
 > clear #/assignment
 ```

+//@@author A0135788M
 #### Listing Tasks and Reminders

 ##### *List*